MicrosoftDocs/win32/desktop-src/Shutdown/wm-endsession.md

-﻿---
+---
-Description: 'The WM\_ENDSESSION message is sent to an application after the system processes the results of the WM\_QUERYENDSESSION message.
-The WM\_ENDSESSION message informs the application whether the session is ending.' ms.assetid: '9bf04f24-da1e-4680-a47b-28e9c500635e'
+Description: The WM\_ENDSESSION message is sent to an application after the system processes the results of the WM\_QUERYENDSESSION message.
+The WM\_ENDSESSION message informs the application whether the session is ending. ms.assetid: 9bf04f24-da1e-4680-a47b-28e9c500635e
-title: 'WM\_ENDSESSION message'
+title: WM\_ENDSESSION message
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # WM\_ENDSESSION message